nxp-mcuxpresso/mcuxsdk-middleware-zigbee/platform/RW612/docs/README.md

 OTA client.
 The client will boot from a V1 image, and the server will hold a V2 or V3 image.

 1. Build the Coordinator example and flash it to one board
+2. Build the mcuboot example from `<sdk_root>/examples/ota_examples/mcuboot_opensource`
+3. Flash the mcuboot binary to board that will be the OTA client
-2. Build the Router example and flash the `zb_app_v1_full.bin` binary at the address `0x18000000` to a second board
+4. Build the Router example and flash the `zigbee_router_freertos_v1.signed.confirmed.bin` binary at the address `0x18020000`
-3. Refer to the [OTA Server](#ota-server) section to flash the `zb_app_v2.ota.bin` at the correct address
+5. Refer to the [OTA Server](#ota-server) section to flash the `zigbee_router_freertos_v2.ota.bin` at the correct address on the Coordinator
-4. Reset both boards and make sure to factory reset both boards to start from a clean state
+6. Reset both boards and make sure to factory reset both boards to start from a clean state
-5. The Router should show something similar to the following output:
+7. The Router should show something similar to the following output:
 ```
 hello sbl.
 Disabling flash remapping function